 Implementing ISO 9001 as a Quality Management System can improve your business.
 A common misconception about the ISO 9001 Standard is that it is a document nightmare.
 Actually, there are very limited document requirements in the standard.
 So, how can implementing ISO 9001 can make your company more competitive?

 Why say “implementing ISO 9001? instead of “becoming certified?”
-Gaining a certification is nice, but it should not be the ultimate point of using the standard.
+Gaining certification for your Quality Management System is nice, but it should not be the ultimate point of using the standard.
 Organizations who view gaining certification as the reason for using the ISO 9001 are missing a great opportunity for improvement.
 As frequently stated, ISO 9001 is a journey, not a destination.

 What causes problems in your organization?
 Wasted efforts due to changing demands and requirements?
 The lack of a strategic vision that helps the organization pull in the same direction?
 Poorly defined processes and poorly defined responsibilities?
 Supplier problems?
 These are common issues that can be improved using ISO 9001.